nikolakopoulos/EigenRec/README.md

 # EigenRec
-Implementation of the EigenRec algorithm in Matlab and Parallel MPI implementation in Fortran
+Implementation of the EigenRec algorithm for top-N recommendations.
+The  algorithm is presented in the paper:

+EigenRec:Generalizing PureSVD for Effective and EfficientTop-N Recommendations

+## High-Level Implementation
+Julia (soon)
+Python (soon)
+Matlab

+## Parallel MPI implementation
+Fortran